Programmer-RZ/Infinite/README.md

 Extract the ZIP file
 Go to the Game folder and run the .exe file

+# Source
+If you want to read my code, it is under the code folder

 # Development
 - Visual Studio 2022
 - SFML 2.1.5